scrumit/hakyll/web/tutorials/01-installation.markdown

 Apart from the main Hakyll library, the package also provides you with an executable `hakyll-init` to create an example site.
 This is an easy way to get started.

+If hakyll-init is not found, you should make sure $HOME/.cabal/bin is in your $PATH.

+(If you're on OS X you may not have a bin directory in $HOME/.cabal.
+In this case, check $HOME/Library/Haskell/bin and put it on your path if you find hakyll-init there.
+See here for more information on installation paths on OS X.)

 Using cabal
 ===========